July 23-25, 2025

 Abbi Leinwand Haggerty, Ph.D., Executive Director, Richmond Performing Arts Alliance

 In this workshop, participants will go on a journey to discover (or re-discover) why their nonprofit exists, what makes them unique in the “marketplace,” why this sets them up to receive funding from their community, and how they can better align their organization’s efforts for strategic success.
 Nonprofits must understand the market in which they work, the role they play in meeting a community need, and who is out there to support this work.
 Without this market analysis and a strong case statement that persuasively communicates the organization’s “raison d’être,” it’s impossible to maximize the funding that is available to help you meet your mission.
 This workshop is not about an elevator speech (or the one-pager that we all get asked for!).
-It’s about taking your passion for your organization’s mission and being able to effectively convey the importance of your work to the broader community to strengthen the organization’s capacity to achieve its vision.
+It’s about taking your passion for your organization’s mission and being able to effectively convey the importance of your work to the broader community to strengthen your organization’s capacity in order to achieve its vision.

 Participants will: